MVNU-GPS-CSCI3024-Fall2016/CSCI3024-GPS-Fall2016/documentation/Software_Development_Plan.md

 * Mocha
 * MySQL

-## 5. Definition of terms and acronyms.
+## 5. Definition of terms and acronyms

 ## 6. System Overview, including system and software architecture
 See the [Software Architecture Document](./Software_Architecture_Document.md)